grails-samples/google-bookshelf/README.md

 [![Build Status](https://travis-ci.org/grails-samples/google-bookshelf.svg)](https://travis-ci.org/grails-samples/google-bookshelf)

-# Bookshelf App for Grails on the App Engine Flexible environment
+# Bookshelf App for Grails

 Expanded example of the [Bookshelf App for Java](https://cloud.google.com/java/getting-started/tutorial-app) Google Cloud example.

-This Bookshelf app is a sample web app written in http://groovy-lang.org[Groovy] with the http://grails.org[Grails framework].
+This Bookshelf app is a sample web app written in [Groovy](http://groovy-lang.org) with the [Grails framework](http://grails.org) deployed on the App Engine Flexible environment

 It shows how to use a variety of Google Cloud Platform products, including: